OFD5/FINDME/README.md

 #
 # The Main Reason for Creating this tool.
-According to *Tracelabs*, the statistics are sobering – more people are going missing each year, with some falling victim to unthinkable fates like human trafficking.
+According to <a href="https://www.tracelabs.org/">Tracelabs</a>, the statistics are sobering – more people are going missing each year, with some falling victim to unthinkable fates like human trafficking.
 It's a stark reality that demands a modern, scalable solution to safeguard our society from such tragedies.
 However, I created  automation tool that extracts vital information from the SAPS website and presents it in a comprehensive user-friendly HTML format that can save time in Open Source Intelligence (OSINT).
-Most missing people cases are oftenly neglected by the police Department as result of miginalization of OSINT tools in many digitaly divided continents like Africa.
+Most missing people cases are oftenly neglected by the police officials as result of miginalization of OSINT tools in many digitaly divided continents like Africa.
+The Recon script I have devised represents a proactive stride towards addressing this issue, enabling a more advanced approach in the pursuit of locating missing individuals.